Clinical-Genomics/chanjo/docs/introduction.rst

 Your first task will be to create a config file.
 It can be used to store commonly used options to avoid having to type everything on the command line.
 Chanjo will walk you through setting it up by running:

 .. code-block:: console

-	$ cd chanjo-demo-pack/
 	$ chanjo init

 Chanjo uses project-level config files by default.
-This means that it will look for a possible ``chanjo.json`` file in the **current directory** where you execute your commands.
+This means that it will look for a possible ``chanjo.toml`` file in the **current directory** where you execute your commands.

 If you accepted all defaults, this will setup Chanjo so that it knows e.g. that you want to store your SQL database ``./coverage.sqlite`` or in the same direcory with the name "coverage.sqlite".